 Some people might postulate that Julia must have felt a deeper, stronger, “better,” [insert interrelational dynamic monicker here] to have married Artie instead of me, but the fact of the matter is that once a narcissist finds someone whom they feel they can adequately control through their tried-and-true methods of manipulation – mainly triangulation and gaslighting – they will do almost anything to retain that rarest of commodities in and with their new supply, their new puppet, even venturing into marriage.
 After all, what does another divorce truly matter to someone who does not value relationship/s and the people with whom those relationships are cultivated and shared?
 What we must understand is that there is no true sanctity when it comes to any relationship for a narcissist, including and especially marriage.
 If there were, your narcissist would have respected the very reasonable relationship boundaries, and you, by not pursuing any relationship/s with anyone else that could or would have threatened what you shared with them.
 Period.
 And yet, there they were with person-after-person, either chasing after them or enjoying being chased after by them, day-in and day-out, and they did absolutely nothing to dissuade all of those inappropriate advances, texts, e-Mails, and dialogue.
 In fact, they surreptitiously facilitated and encouraged those relationships in an attempt to foster as much external validation as they could.

-Truth be told, Julia and I had actually discussed getting married within the first year of our relationship, and it soon became a common topic that graced many conversations over the course of our 4-½ year relationship, with promises of a better life together, one day.
+Truth be told, Julia and I had actually discussed getting married within the first year of our relationship, and it soon became a common topic that graced many conversations over the course of our 4-½ year relationship, with promises of a better life together one day.
 In fact, Julia continued to dangle that carrot in front of me, ad nauseum, up until the last few weeks we were officially “a couple.”
-The only reason our nuptials never came to fruition is that I finally began seeing through and questioning her thinly veiled attempts to control me and the relationship via fear of her removing her love by leaving (which she did far, far more times than I care to admit), and triangulation via the multitude of men in her reverse harem whom she kept just a little too uncomfortably and inappropriately close.
+The only reason our nuptials never came to fruition is that I finally began seeing through and questioning her thinly veiled attempts to control me and the relationship via fear of her removing her love by leaving via a seemingly endless parade of discard phases (which she did far, far more times than I care to admit), and triangulation via the multitude of men in her reverse harem whom she kept just a little too uncomfortably and inappropriately close.
 And when I started challenging her control, rebelling against her efforts to triangulate and manipulate, she stepped up her already aggressive campaign of soliciting attention, affection, and inappropriate company from other men in a failed attempt to reassert that control.

 Does that sound like your relationship with your narcissist?
 For that matter, does that sound like your narcissist?
 I won’t be the least bit surprised if you answer, “Yes,” to both questions because, you see, that is the stereotypical narcissist’s MO, how they conduct themselves, their personal and private affairs and relationships.
 And the most painful truth of all is the fact that this is how and who they are in each and every relationship they’ve had and will ever have with every single person who comes into their lives, but most especially romantic relationships.
 As with the succubus creature from mythical tales of yore, the narcissist’s entire approach from the beginning of a relationship to its inevitable demise is to locate, ensnare, and drain as much life and love as surreptitiously as possible from their new source.
 Then, once sufficiently drained, discard that source and move on to the next victim – lather, rinse, repeat.
 It wasn’t too long ago that I found myself embroiled in this distasteful dynamic with Julia, so I do sincerely remember all too well the hell that you have gone through and are going through.
 And I understand that this is such a horrific reality to accept.
 But it is reality, nonetheless.
 And while what you gave to your narcissist and to the relationship was just as beautiful and unique as you, what they shared with us was, for them, nothing more than a cookie-cutter relationship.
 In fact, don’t be too surprised if your narcissist’s next victim has a very similar name as you, if not the same name, sharing similar physical attributes and even features.